onetapbeyond/gen_metrics/bench/README.md

 traced---pipeline [max_demand:    1]        0.0132 - 1.97x slower
 ```

 On our test hardware, the `untraced-pipeline` tests managed to push approximately 2.0 million messages through the GenServer pipeline within the 30 second test window.
 That's approximately 67k messages-per-second.
-The `traced-server [max_demand: 500]` test achieved similar throughput numbers.
-However, the `traced-server [max_demand: 1]` test performed `1.97x slower`.
-How can we explain that?
+The `traced-server [max_demand: 500]` test achieved slightly lower throughput numbers, reported as being `1.27x slower`.
+And the `traced-server [max_demand: 1]` test performed significantly slower, reported as `1.97x slower`.
+How can we explain these numbers?

-xxx
+For these tests the `synchronous: true` option was activated.
+Therefore, the synchronous `GenStage.call/3` function was being monitored.
+As we were attempting to push approximately 2.0 millions messages through the pipeline, simply pushing those message into the producer in the pipeline significantly increased the `rate-of-calls` being monitored.

 ## GenMetrics + BEAM Garbage Collection